 Casey coordinates volunteers and manages the Processing Center, making sure that production needs are met, and volunteers are having a fun, meaningful experience.
 She especially loves working with the 50 Hour Club and being surrounded by people who are deeply committed to our mission.
 Casey’s favorite children’s book series is “Harry Potter” by J.K.
 Rowling.

-Elizabeth Blasko, Marketing & Communications Specialist
+Elizabeth Blasko, Marketing & Communications Manager

 Elizabeth is the voice behind Bernie’s Book Bank social media.
 She loves interacting with Bernie’s Book Bank supporters and sharing the mission with others.
 Elizabeth’s favorite children’s book is “How the Grinch Stole Christmas” by Dr. Seuss.

 Rosie coordinates all book drives and manages used book donations.
 She loves seeing the different books that are donated; she says it’s like reliving childhood memories.
 Rosie’s favorite children’s book is “Cloudy With a Chance of Meatballs” by Judi Barrett.